IE11 Mainstream End Of Life in Oct 2020

 I know I'm writing for a very narrow audience.
 I expect developers reading this post to be in 3 camps: EITHER you already don't support IE11, OR you work at a BigCorp and you can pry IE11 from their cold dead hands, OR you work at a company that basically supports IE11 because your competitors do and because, for now, IE11 share is still above >1%.

 If you fit that last description, I wrote this for you.
 We have a window, right now.
 You have 5 months to advocate internally, with all the stakeholders, and help make the Internet get a tiny bit safer and our industry a tiny bit simpler.
+You can also nag your users to update their browsers.

 I'm rooting for you.